vbnin/Android-Virtual-Device-for-macOS/README.md

 Instructions are given at the beginning of each script, here are some general instructions for the whole setup

 1. Ensure Java JDK 21 or later is installed with the command ```java -version```.
 JDK 21 for Mac can be installed from there: https://adoptium.net/en-GB/temurin/releases/?os=mac&package=jdk&version=21
-2. Edit variables in all three scripts according to your context and your needs (install path, device name, etc)
+2. Edit variables in all three scripts according to your context and your needs (install path, device name, etc).
+This step is optional, leaving variables by default will work anyway.
 3. Run the _bash_ script **android_device_manager_install.sh** first to install Android CLI tools on your Mac.
+Example: ```sudo bash android_device_manager_install.sh```
 4. Run the _zsh_ script **create_android_virtual_device.sh** as many times as you want to create new Android virtual devices.
 Don't forget to set a different device name in script variables each time you want to create a new one.
+Example: ```sudo zsh create_android_virtual_device.sh```
-5. Run the _zsh_ script **script run_android_virtual_device.sh** every time you want to run an Android device
+5. Run the _zsh_ script **script run_android_virtual_device.sh** every time you want to run an Android device Don't forget to set a different device name in script variables to run the correct device.
+Example: ```sudo zsh run_android_virtual_device.sh```

 ## Tips
 * Execute these scripts as root or using ```sudo```